 The CFPB is proposing these changes and opening the proposal for notice and comment from the public, including industry stake holders.
-The comment period will be open for 90 days from when the rule is published in the Federal Register (it has yet to be formally published, but the comment period will likely end sometime in August 2019).
+The Rule was published in the Federal Register on May 21 and will be open for public comment through August 19 (90 days).
+After the public comment period is closed, the CFPB will either issue a final rule or issue another proposed rule.